mattleinwand/blog/README.md

 This will build the site inside the `public/` folder.

-Then, to deploy define your AWS credentials on `.env` file.
-You will define both:
+Then, to deploy define your AWS credentials in `.env` file.
+Use the `PingThings, Inc.` instance and define both:
 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY